FernandoBade/poke-ipsum/README.md

 3. Start the server with `npm start`.
 4. Start the frontend by running `npm run dev-frontend` within the **/web** folder.

+---

-#### Direct Next.js Version:
+#### .NET Core Version:

-The direct Next.js version simplifies the process and offers a smoother user experience, specifically designed for serverless deployment on Vercel.
-To use it:

-1. Access the **/web** folder.
-2. Install dependencies by running `npm install`.
-3. Start the project by running `npm start`.

-&nbsp;
+The .NET Core version offers a robust and efficient approach to running Poké Ipsum.
+To get started, follow these steps:

+1. Navigate to the .NET Core Project Directory and fing the "/web" folder: `cd web`

+2. Install all dependecies and start individually frontend and backend:
+- `npm install`
+- `npm run dev-backend`
+- `npm run dev-frontend`

+3. Additional Configuration:
+Uncomment necessary parts in `/utils/pokeipsumAPI_dotnetcore_node.js` for full functionality, and make sure to use the configuration file `package-dotnetcore.json`.
 ---
 &nbsp;